Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Variation of geodesics

-The family of geodesic segments $[g_{1}(t),\pi(g_{1}(t))]$ ($t\in[a,b]$) lies in a compact part of $\mathcal{X}$.
-Thus the sectional curvatures of the metric are bounded above by some $k <0$.
-Then (\ref{pmetric : k}) follows.
-Exercise II.16 on page 104 of \cite{chaveldg} asserts that: The Gaussian curvature of the ruled surface obtained from a geodesic variation at any point is less than or equal to the sectional curvature of the tangent plane of the surface at that point.
-This implies (\ref{pmetric : k}).
+The family of geodesic segments $[g_{1}(t),\pi(g_{1}(t))]$, where $t\in[a,b]$, is a compact subset of $\mathcal{X}$.
+Thus the sectional curvatures of the metric of $\mathcal{X}$ at any point of $u(\Delta)$ are bounded above by some $k <0$.
+Moreover exercise II.16 on page 104 of \cite{chaveldg} asserts that: The Gaussian curvature of the ruled surface obtained from a geodesic variation at any point is less than or equal to the sectional curvature of the tangent plane of the surface at that point.
+Therefore part (\ref{pmetric : k}) follows.